Heckler & Koch HK33: Sights

 The firearm is equipped with a relatively low iron sight line that consists of a Drehvisier a rotary rear drum and hooded front post.
 The rear sight is mechanically adjustable for both windage and elevation with the help of tools.
 This deliberately prevents non-armorers to (re)zero the iron sight line.
 The rotary drum features an open V-notch (numbered 1) for rapid target acquisition, close range, low light and impaired visibility use and three apertures (numbered 2, 3 and 4) used for: 200–400 m in 100 m increments for more precise aiming.
 The 1 V-notch and 2 or 200 m aperture settings have an identical point of aim.
 The V-notch and apertures are calibrated for 5.56×45mm NATO ball ammunition.

 The receiver housing has recesses that work with STANAG claw mounts/HK clamp adapters (standard with the HK33, G3, G3SG/1 and MP5) used to mount day (typically the Hensoldt 4×24 telescopic sight) or night aiming optics.

 The Hensoldt Fero 4×24 telescopic sight and mount assembly were developed for designated marksman use.
 The Fero elevation knob features Bullet Drop Compensation (BDC) settings for 100–600 m in 100 m increments calibrated for 5.56×45mm NATO ball ammunition.

 Accessories

 Included with the rifle are a detachable bipod, bayonet (from the G3), sling, cleaning kit and a magazine loader.
 Additionally, the HK33 can be used to mount a 40 mm under-barrel HK79 grenade launcher or a blank-firing adaptor.

-During its production life the rifle has received several minor improvements (these modified weapons are sometimes referred to collectively as the HK33E).
-The fixed stock was strengthened and the synthetic forearm replaced with a handguard that allows a lightweight bipod to be attached and stowed into two grooves at the base.
-The shoulder pad in rifles fitted with a telescopic stock was changed to a concave type used thus far in the MP5 series.